camunda/camunda-docs/docs/self-managed/operate-deployment/operate-configuration.md

 ## Multi-tenancy

+Multi-tenancy in the context of Camunda 8 refers to the ability of Camunda 8 to serve multiple distinct [tenants](/self-managed/identity/user-guide/tenants/managing-tenants.md) or clients within a single installation.

 From version 8.3 onwards, Operate has been enhanced to support multi-tenancy for Self-Managed setups.
 More information about the feature can be found in [the multi-tenancy documentation](../concepts/multi-tenancy.md).